Should you extend your home or sell it?

 There is also the cost of the building works to be taken into account.
 It is no good adding £20,000 to the value of your property if you have spent £25,000 in the process.
 Most extensions pay their way and many can yield a profit, though results vary from area to area.

-A major new study which analysed data from the Land Registry, the Office for National Statistics and Energy Performance Certificate figures, identifies the parts of the country where extensions are most profitable.
+A major study which analysed data from the Land Registry, the Office for National Statistics and Energy Performance Certificate figures, identifies the parts of the country where extensions are most profitable.

 In central Bedfordshire, a typical extension will add £57,025 to the value of an average home costing £300,130 – or £5,459 more than it cost to build.
 In second place is Canterbury, where the notional ‘profit’ on an extension is £5,264.
 At the other end of scale are Swindon in Wiltshire and Thanet in Kent, where the net added value of an extension is just £66.

 In central London, where property is at such a premium, the rules of the extension game are very different.
-Hamptons estimates that in Kensington and Chelsea, where the average cost of a house is nearly £2 million, extending will add value of £212,706 after £45,120 of construction costs, though one of the challenges can be getting planning permission granted.
+Hamptons estimates that in Kensington and Chelsea, where the average cost of a house is more than £2 million, extending will add value of £212,706 after £45,120 of construction costs, though one of the challenges can be getting planning permission granted.

 One thing is certain: the option of extending rather than moving to a bigger property is one which homeowners need to take seriously, particularly at a time of static house prices.